abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • December 2008

-*Sammā kamanto*—right action—is an essential factor of the Noble Eightfold Path.
+*Sammā kammanta*—right action—is an essential factor of the Noble Eightfold Path.
 Often the Eightfold Path is summarized as *sīla*, *samādhi*, and *paññā*, virtue, concentration, and wisdom.
 Right action is then woven into the section on sīla, along with right speech and